Tenants taking charge of their living environments

 The ENHARMONIE Advisory Committe of Tenants, created on a temporary basis in 2014, became a permanent fixture in June 2018.
-Each of the ten residences in the network can send two representatives to sit on this committee.
-Tenants from these residences elected to the OMHM Board are also members of this committee.
+Each ENHARMONIE residence can send two representatives to sit on this committee.
+The two tenants elected to the OMHM Board of Directors are also members of this committee.

 Topics of discussion resemble those covered by the low-rent housing project ACTs.
 Member talk about issues related to building management, services, community development, budget policy and more.

 Participation by tenants from other buildings